Stably Embedded Pairs of Ordered Abelian Groups: Notation and preliminaries

+\begin{fact}Any ordered abelian group is a $\mathbb{Z}$-invariant valued group with respect to the natural valuation. \end{fact}

-We should note already here that $\val^a$ is a $\mathbb{Z}$-invariant valuation in the sense of Definition~ \ref{DefinitionValuedGroup}, hence the name and the notation.
-We state a fundamental result in the theory of ordered abelian groups, which highlights the important role of the skeleton and the Hahn product (see, e.g., the proof of \cite[Corollary~3.11]{SS95}).
+To close this paragraph, and for completeness, we state a fundamental result in the theory of ordered abelian groups, which highlights the important role of the skeleton and the Hahn product (see, e.g., the proof of \cite[Corollary~3.11]{SS95}).